IsaacChan228/COMP5511_group21/README.md

 - may need tuning on the weight of each state, but can do it later
 - minimax tree is exported to minimax_tree.JSON

-- How to run the code
+How to run the code:
     1. pip install -r requirement.txt
     2. python connect4.py
     3. a flask utility should be running at (http://127.0.0.1:5000)